hyj0522kl994/electron-radio-webapp/README.md

+# Electron-radio-webapp
+This file contained webapp executing by electron with node js and react etc.
+The babel file is needed, follow the instruction below to make exe file.
+There are databases provided from KBS, the only permitted PC can access this data.
+* only for non-commercial purpose (Education).

-# electron-radio-webapp
+# Used resources
-radio-webapp made by electron
+1. Electron
+2. Node js, react js (hls js, react-video ..)
+3. css, photon css
+4. babel, webpack
+5. html
+6. firebase real time database storage

-# how to run file
+# How to run file

 1. copy code command-> git clone https://github.com/hyj0522kl994/electron-radio-webapp.git